Usage

 Function names: compositional_bias_per_site; comp_bias_per_site; cbps

-Command line interface: pk_compositional_bias_per_site; pk_compositional_bias_per_site; pk_cbps
+Command line interface: pk_compositional_bias_per_site; pk_comp_bias_per_site; pk_cbps

 Calculates compositional bias per site in an alignment.